 Changes in internal controls.
-There were no changes in the Company's internal controls over financial reporting that occurred during the quarter ended March 31, 2005.
-The Company is currently in the process of re-evaluating its internal controls pursuant to SOX 404 (see Item 4 Controls and Procedures, Evaluations of disclosure controls and procedures).
+There were no changes in the Company's internal controls that occurred during the quarter ended March 31, 2005 (although various changes to internal controls occurring after March 31, 2005 are described above).
+The Company is in the process of re-evaluating its internal controls pursuant to SOX 404, as indicated above.